yudai0308/filmarks/README.md

 - has_many :clips
 - has_many :members, through: :movies_members
 - has_many :movies_members
-- has_many :countries, through: :movies_countries
+- has_many :countrys, through: :movies_countrys
-- has_many :movies_countries
+- has_many :movies_countrys
 - has_many :genres, through: :movies_genres
 - has_many :movies_genres
 - has_many :awards, through: :movies_awards